Tap to get financing

 I figured investing in a syndication would have some tax ramifications, but I wasn't too worried, given the tax incentives present within the multifamily sector.

 Unfortunately, taxes are the precise reason I decided not to pull the trigger on my first investment.
-At least, not right now in 2023.
+At least, not when I wrote this in 2023.

 Quick Recap: How to Navigate an OM